bryanwongyk/vsavic.netlify.app/README.md

 # 1. Overview
 ## 1.1 Summary
-The goal of this project is to practice my basic front-end web development skills through creating a mock-up website of the Vietnamese Students' Association club in Victoria.
-At the same time, I will be analysing the current website (vsavic.com as of January 2020), and explain how I will attempt to further improve the overall user experience and design.
+The goal of this project is to practice fundamental front-end web development skills by creating a mock-up website of the Vietnamese Students' Association club.

 # 2. Organisation
 ## 2.1 Progress Tracking
-A kanban board (Trello) will be used to document tasks to be copleted.
+A kanban board (Trello) will be used to document tasks to be completed.
 These tasks will be categorised into one of three columns:
 * TO DO
 * IN PROGRESS
 * COMPLETED